seawaffle/ceremony/README.md

 ## questions

+### am i going to be able to make a hit song with this?

+probably not. but maybe it'll give you some ideas to add to your song!

+### what sort of sample should i use?

+i've found that something melodic and not too dense works best. also, i like the sample to be 30 seconds or less, because the length of the sample segments are based on the total length of the sample. if you pick a very long sample, the segments will also be longer, and that means a lot more overlapping sounds. but it's entirely up to you how you use it.

 ### is this complete?

 not at all. things may get added or removed at any point. i feel like i have the basics of this down, but there's still a lot of room for improvement.